Religion in Rwanda

-Christianity is the largest religion in Rwanda.
-The most recent national census from 2012 indicates that: 43.7% of Rwanda's population is Roman Catholic, 37.7% is Protestant, 11.8% is Seventh-day Adventist, 2.0% is Muslim (mainly Sunni), 2.5% claims no religious affiliation, and 0.7% is Jehovah's Witness.
+Christianity is the largest religion in Rwanda, with Protestantism and Catholicism being its main denominations.
+Around 3% of the population claims no religious affiliation, while another 3% practices other religions including traditional faiths.
+Approximately 2% of the populace is Muslim (mainly Sunni).

 There is also a small population of Baha'is, as well as some practising traditional indigenous beliefs.
 There has been a proliferation of small, usually Christian-linked schismatic religious groups since the 1994 genocide.

-There are small and secretive communities of Hindus and Buddhists, comprising mostly foreign adherents, typically businessmen from China and India as well as university professors and students.
+There are small communities of Hindus and Buddhists, comprising mostly foreign adherents, typically businessmen from China and India as well as university professors and students.
 Neither religion seriously attempts conversion in Rwanda; although, there is a Hindu Temple of Rwanda as a place of worship.

 Current context

-Foreign missionaries and church-linked nongovernmental organizations (NGOs) of various religious groups operate in the country.
-Foreign missionaries openly promote their religious beliefs, and the Government welcomes their development assistance.

 The Constitution of Rwanda provides for freedom of religion, and the Government generally respects this right in practice.

-Local government officials sometimes detain Jehovah's Witnesses for refusing to participate in security patrols.
-In 2007, the US government received no reports of societal abuses or discrimination based on religious belief or practice.
+Foreign missionaries are allowed to operate in the country, but must register for a residency permit.

+In 2023, the country was scored 2 out of 4 for religious freedom; it was noted that government policies are getting stricter.

+Demographics

+Census

+The national census from 2012, the Fourt Rwanda Population and Housing Census, indicated that: 43.7% of Rwanda's population was Catholic, 37.7% was Protestant, 11.8% was Seventh-day Adventist, 2.0% was Muslim, 2.5% claimed no religious affiliation, and 0.7% was Jehovah's Witness.
+The remainder had another religion or did not state one.